django-ftl/django-ftl/docs/usage.rst

 In this ``.ftl`` file, ``events-title``, ``events-greeting`` and ``events-new-events-info`` are Fluent message IDs.
-Note that we have used ``events-`` as a adhoc namespace for this 'events' page, to avoid name clashes with other messages from our app.
+Note that we have used ``events-`` as an adhoc namespace for this 'events' page, to avoid name clashes with other messages from our app.
 It's recommended to use a prefix like this for different pages or components in your app.